hanyin88/llama-clinic/README.md

 # LLaMA-Clinic

 ## This repository contains the code and dataset used for the paper: Towards Adapting Open-Source Large Language Models for Expert-Level Clinical Note Generation.
-Complete updates are forthcoming.

 ## Local setup
 Install dependencies.
 We used conda environment.